ex0-tekk/Legend-of-SkyrimVR/README.md

 - **IMPORTANT REMINDER: -DO NOT-** install **ANYthing** into your C:/Program Files or C:/Program Files (x86) folders, due to **admin restrictions**.

-- Now once the intitial software is done downloading, open the Wabbajack software and go to **Browse Modlists**, as shown below.
+- Now once the intitial software is done downloading, and installing, open the Wabbajack software and go to **Browse Modlists**, as shown below.

   ![WJ Install 1](https://user-images.githubusercontent.com/78007822/167326147-64a60abe-31b7-4731-bbdf-dda6d056596f.png)